ForomePlatform/anfisa/doc/dev/rest/dtree_check.rst

 Description
 -----------

-Request checks if :term:`code of decision tree` is correct.
+Request checks if :term:`decision tree code` is correct.

 Returning properties **error**, **line**, **no** are set if error happens and correspond to the first error in the code.